 How are they parked?

-E-scooters must be parked in designated bays, or docks.
+E-scooters must be parked in designated hubs.
 A GPS on the e-scooter can track this, parking in incorrect areas can mean riders incur charges or fines through the rental company.

 If you see an abandoned e-scooter, it is usually best to report these directly to the e-scooter operator in the first instance.
 They have the ability to take action against riders and arrange for their local teams to go and pick up abandoned e-scooters.